Birthgap — global fertility and the timing of parenthood

 Average maternal age (AMA)

-The average maternal age (AMA) at birth reached 29.45 years in 2024, marking a modest increase of 0.19 years from 2023.
-AMA has shown a rising trend over the last five years, with an average of 29.07 years during this period.
-Compared to the 1970s, the current AMA is 6.86 years higher.
-On the global stage, Hungary holds the 26th position among 38 countries, and within Europe, it ranks 21st out of 31 nations.
+The average maternal age at birth has reached 29.45 years in 2024, showing a modest increase of 0.19 years from the previous year.
+Over the last five years, this figure has steadily climbed, with a five-year average of 29.07 years.
+Compared to the 1970s average of 22.59 years, the current average maternal age is nearly seven years older.
+Hungary holds the 26th position out of 38 countries worldwide and ranks 21st among 31 European nations in terms of average maternal age.

 Source: Eurostat; Human Fertility Database.